Page 4 of 9

 The Tories will do the opposite of what my opinion of "the right thing" is in all these cases.

 Capitalism has failed*.
 We have a situation whereby taxpayers have to bail out banks, enriching their multi-millionaire directors when the bank crashes have bankrupted ordinary people.
 This is Thatcher's legacy, in a very real sense.
 Lining the pockets of the richest 5% at the expense of the rest of us.
-Quite frankly, fuck that.
+Quite frankly, f

 *working under the assumption that this state of affairs wasn't the goal of capitalism, which I doubt.